-- Review/revision of policies related to employment and harmonization of employment policies across all three hospitals - Policies on code of conduct and workplace harassment and violence have been reviewed and updated with a diversity and inclusion lens - SHN has invested in online training on how to conduct workplace investigations including those matters covered by the Ontario Human Rights Code. - An initial cohort of leaders and staff has completed workplace mental health training and plans are underway to extend this training to a larger group. - A Diversity, Equity and Inclusion Strategy is under development.
+- Review/revision of policies related to employment and harmonization of employment policies across all three hospitals. - Policies on code of conduct and workplace harassment and violence have been reviewed and updated with a diversity and inclusion lens. - SHN has invested in online training on how to conduct workplace investigations including those matters covered by the Ontario Human Rights Code. - An initial cohort of leaders and staff has completed workplace violence prevention and safety training and plans are underway to extend this training to a larger group.